Attaining good scores on the TSI (Texas Success Initiative) exam is crucial so get properly prepared!

 School instructors will use applicants’ TSI results to guide them towards a successful college education by placing them in appropriate classes.

-The TSI Writing subtest includes two sections, an essay and a multiple-choice part that includes some 20 questions that measure an applicant’s writing skills.
-TSI test-takers also must produce a 5-paragraph essay of about 300 to 600 words.
+The TSI subtest Writing has two parts.
+You must write an essay and there’s a multiple-choice section that has around 20 questions that assess your writing skills.
+You also must produce a five-paragraph essay that has around 400-500 words.

 Each of the three TSI testing fields (Math, Writing, and Reading) includes around 20 questions.
 The TSI exam is entirely multiple-choice based, except for the essay part.